 - Increased risk of heart attack or stroke

-- Your symptoms may get worse for a few weeks when you begin to use this medicine.
+- Your symptoms may get worse for a few weeks when you begin to use this medicine to treat advanced prostrate cancer.
 Talk to your doctor if you have concerns.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.